-I currently perform primarily at healthcare facilities throughout the San Gabriel Valley and into the SFV, playing 40 shows in 2015 and on target for 100 in 2016.
+I currently perform primarily at healthcare and retirement venues in Los Angeles, playing 120+ shows a year.
 I sing ‘Songs of the Golden Age’ – selections of popular American music from the 40’s, 50’s and 60’s sung in English plus a selection of Mexican boleros in Spanish.
 Began live shows as a solo act in Los Angeles, mid 2014.
 Incredible response wherever I go, quote ‘you’re the best we’ve had’, ‘you are outstanding’ and more.
 My performances include vocals, guitar and harmonica plus backing tracks.

-In 2015 I sang, in Spanish with internationally acclaimed Cuban harpist Alfredo Rolando Ortiz, during his regular concerts at the City of Hope, in Duarte, CA.
+During this period I have sung in Spanish with internationally acclaimed Cuban harpist Alfredo Rolando Ortiz, during his regular concerts at the City of Hope, in Duarte, CA.

 1988 to 2005